 From the above discussions it is found that the location of the study area near to the district.
-Physical features and topography, soil type, temperature and rainfall are favourable for cultivating boro rice.
+Physical features and topography, soil type, temperature and rainfall are favorable for cultivating boro rice.
+This district is well transport system over marketing to others Bangladesh.
 Therefore, various types of agricultural crops were cultivated in the study area.
 Communication are good for marketing of agricultural crops.